Real (IU EP): Background and release

+Composition

 The album reflected the natural image of IU, as described by the album title.
 The title track is "Good Day" includes a musical combination of violin, wind instruments, guitar, and piano.
 It also displays her powerful vocals.
 The lyrics describe a story of a girl who doesn't have the courage to confess to her crush, the sweetness and tension of a first love.